WSU-cshimizu/ceg4110-group-project-unemployed-elves/deliverables/SDP.md

 ![Timeline](https://github.com/user-attachments/assets/95a7fa07-e4bb-46af-8ea6-e12f6bb10e9c)

 ### Clarifications
- - Dates on the timeline Gantt chart indicate the start of the week when the check in deadlines are due.
+ - Dates on the timeline Gantt chart indicate the start of the week.
 It is assumed that the deadline will be 5 pm on Fridays of the same week.
  - More specific milestones will be created once more specifics of the project are defined after completing the requirement specs, MVS, and design specs rough drafts

 ### Timeline Updates